AOEpeople/mpmd/README.md

  skipDirectories       ':'-separated list of directories that will not be considered (defaults to '.svn:.git')
 ```

-This command requires a vanilla version of Magento (same version and edition!) to be present somewhere in the filesystem.
+This command requires a vanilla version of Magento (same version and edition!
+Run `n98-magerun.phar sys:info` for more details) to be present somewhere in the filesystem.
-It will then traverse all project files and compare them with the original file.
+It will then traverse all project files and compare them with the original files.
 This command will also be able to tell the difference between whitespace or code comments changes and real code changes.
 It will generate a HTML report that also includes the diffs.